Mordechai’s Homepage

 Education and Work Background

-I was Quanta’s first staff writer for computer science, and have held writing positions at various other companies and institutions, including MathWorks in Natick, Massachusetts, and Georgia Tech in Atlanta, Georgia.
+I was Quanta Magazine’s first staff writer for AI and computer science.
 I hold a master’s degree in physics from the University of Wisconsin, where I did research on the design of three-dimensional magnetic confinement fusion devices.
 I hold a bachelor’s degree in mathematics from the University of Texas.
-During college, I studied abroad at the Technion – Israel Institute of Technology in Haifa, Israel, and before college, I attended the Texas Academy of Mathematics and Science (TAMS), a residential high school program at the University of North Texas.
-I grew up in Denton, Texas.
-I currently live and work in New York.
+Before college, I attended the Texas Academy of Mathematics and Science (TAMS).
+I grew up in Denton, Texas and currently live and work in New York.

 Outside Funding and Support

-In November 2022, I was awarded a grant from Open Philanthropy, a grantmaking organization, to provide one year’s worth of support for my independent journalism work in computer science and AI.
-This grant neither infringes on my editorial independence nor indicates an endorsement of my writing by the Open Philanthropy organization.
+From November 2022 to November 2023, my work was supported by a grant from Open Philanthropy, a grantmaking organization.
 I sought out grants after leaving Quanta in August 2022, and becoming increasingly informed about what I believe is a severe state of underfunding in science journalism, particularly for areas as important as computer science and AI.

 About This Webpage